 The Humane Society of the United States (HSUS) provided the information that led to the sting, but most of those at the scene were released because Texas is one of just six states that permits attending a cockfight, to posses birds for the purpose of fighting, and to possess cockfighting weapons.
 Pending legislation would restrict such activities.

-Representative Wayne Christian, R-District buying prescription drugs online 9, is sponsoring an HSUS-supported bill to make it illegal to attend a cockfight or to possess roosters for the purpose of fighting.
+Representative Wayne Christian, R-District ing online 9, is sponsoring an HSUS-supported bill to make it illegal to attend a cockfight or to possess roosters for the purpose of fighting.
 HSUS Director of Animal Cruelty Policy John Goodwin is enthusiastic about the new legislation.

 “We commend the Smith County Sheriff’s Department for taking allegations of animal fighting seriously,” he said.
 “Cockfighting will continue to be a widespread problem in Texas until a law is passed to punish those who make this gruesome crime profitable.”